volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 console.log(numbers); // Prints "[2, 5, 8, 10]"
 ```

-Adds elements to an array and returns deleted elements(if some were deleted) or empty array(if no elements were deleted):
+Adds elements to an array and returns deleted elements(if some were deleted) or an empty array(if no elements were deleted):

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];